 But until recently, I just couldn’t bring myself to have that awkward, “It’s not you, it’s me” conversation.
 Why?
 Let’s take a trip through my psyche…

-I initiated the good karma last Tuesday, when I snapped a picture of the piano and posted it for free on my moms group Facebook page.
-Within 10 minutes, one lucky lady had herself a new piano and I had this… empty space.
+I initiated the good karma last Tuesday, when I snapped a picture of the piano and posted it for free on my local Moms group Facebook page.
+Within 10 minutes, one lucky lady had herself a new piano and a few days later I had this… empty space.

 At first, I struggled with urge to rebound.
 If you’ve ever gotten out of a long relationship, you know what I mean.
 I need something, anything, to fill this empty space!
 I considered cruising the scene at local piano bars or seeking lonely pianos online (Pianomatch.com, anyone?).
 But I stayed true to my minimalist ideals and allowed the space to just be.
 And after awhile, it didn’t seem so empty.
 And soon after that, I started to like it.